 the following link.

-- In the proposed approach, a first task of validation and correction of data is presented to transform raw data into reliable validated data.
-Then, a second task presents two methods for forecasting gas consumption in real time and forecasts the remaining time to fill the plant's tank.
+- The job proposal consists of two consecutive tasks.
+The first task deals with the validation and correction of the sensor data to transform raw data into validated and reliable data.
+Next, the second task presents two methods based on artificial intelligence (fuzz logic) and on statistical data filtering for the forecast of gas consumption in real time and the forecast of the remaining time to fill the plant tank with satisfactory results.

 - The SENIX project, Sensing and Inspection of networks, continues to make progress in the actions that will lead to more efficient energy and environmental networks and infrastructures, thanks to the implementation of a real-time monitoring and communication system.
 Along these lines, the project managers visited the facilities and environment of the Nedgia laboratory in June where the different devices and sensors to be used in the project will be tested.